zoj613/zarr-ml/README.md

 arrays, designed for use in parallel computing.

 ## Features
-- Supports creating n-dimensional arrays and chunking them along any dimension.
+- Supports creating n-dimensional Zarr arrays and chunking them along any dimension.
-- Compresses chunks using a variety of supported codecs.
+- Compresses chunks using a variety of supported compression codecs.
 - Supports indexing operations to read/write views of a Zarr array.
 - Supports storing arrays in-memory or the local filesystem.
 It is also extensible, allowing users to create and use their own custom storage backends.
-- Supports both synchronous and concurrent I/O via the the [Lwt][4] concurrency model.
+- Supports both synchronous and concurrent I/O via the the [Lwt][4] library.
-- Leverages the strong type system of Ocaml to create a type-safe API; making it impossible to create or read malformed arrays.
+- Leverages the strong type system of Ocaml to create a type-safe API; making it impossible to create, read or write malformed arrays.
+- Supports organasing arrays into heirarchies via groups.

 ## Documentation
 API documentation can be found [here][5].
+The full specification of the storage format can be found [there][6].

 ## Quick start
 Below is a demonstration of the library's API for synchronous reads/writes.
-A similar example using the Asynchronous API can be found [here][6]
+A similar example using the Asynchronous API can be found [here][7]
 ### setup
 ```ocaml
 open Zarr.Metadata